 I’m an architect, a generalist - instead of buildings, I prefer to create better systems based on true need.
 This could take the shape of product, teams, or more conceptual constructs.
 I have a track record for navigating interventions across physical and digital space, and a special talent for balancing between the interests of tech enthusiasts and more traditional stakeholders in today’s urban landscape.

-Currently I support Mapbox's public and private sector partners globally to build better data-driven solutions addressing local and global challenges in cities.
-These could vary, ranging from traffic safety to behavior change and disaster response.
-With a background in architecture, the original generalist profession - now working in a Silicon Valley technology startup, I've gained plenty of experience managing multi-stakeholder, cross-sectoral projects, and building products and services that for new customer groups.
-I have developed a special talent for balancing between the interests of tech enthusiasts and more traditional stakeholders.
-Full disclosure: it's about ignoring the hype and staying results oriented.
+Previously, I've supported Mapbox's public and private sector partners globally to build better data-driven solutions addressing local and global challenges in cities.
+These varied projects ranged from traffic safety to behavior change and disaster response.
+I gained plenty of experience managing multi-stakeholder, cross-sectoral projects.
+I was working with business development and leadership to create new products and services for this new group of customers at Mapbox.
+With this diverse background, I've developed a special talent for balancing between the interests of tech enthusiasts and more traditional stakeholders.

-Prior to Mapbox, as Head of Growth at Human.co, I was exploring how data can be utilized to improve the urban environment for more people to choose active modes of transport, motivating users worldwide to be more active.
-With cities.human.co, the Human team analyzed and visualized data on human activity in 900 cities worldwide in real-time.
+Prior to Mapbox, I was responsible for Growth at Human.co, where I explored how data can be utilized to improve the urban environment for more people to choose active modes of transport, motivating users worldwide to be more active.
+With cities.human.co, we analyzed and visualized data on human activity in 900 cities worldwide in real-time.

 I speak on a multitude of topics at events, and am interested in educational / academic opportunities preparing more individuals for an environment that constantly connects the digital and offline worlds.
 Let's talk!